cfirmalovani/tpm_registration_for_dmri/README.md

 Installing these packages are a prerequisite for using this pipeline.

+Otherwise, the current implementation supports Windows, MacOS and Linux.

 ## TPM Prediction and Registration
-Will be added soon!
+Currently only textual UI is available for the DTI pipeline.
+UI is implemented using the `argparse` module.

+Run `python tpm_reg_pipeline.py -h` for further details.